logo

 Alternative Fobbie Uses

 Create nameplates for the office.
 The names were printed on colored paper and with a laser printer, then cut and threaded through.
+Hang one, or several!

 Name Plates